JoeOsborne77/bankTechTest/README.md

 # APPROACH

 I used two classes for this problem.
 An Account class to handle deposits, withdrawals and keeping track of current balance.
 Plus a Statement class to handle everything in regards to display (displaying balance, transactions, statements etc.).
 I used key value pairs / JS objects to ensure each transaction was recorded with date, up to date balance, value of the transaction and transaction type.
 This enabled a lot of mobility when needing to manipulate the data for the statement.
+I made use of dependency injection for testing which proved effective.
+Given more time I would focus more on creating more mock tests and possible a third App class with UI.

 # SETUP INSTRUCTIONS